EagleEatApple/glskeleton/README.md

 GL Skeleton is a 3D OpenGL application template based on PySide6 and PyOpenGL.
 GL Skeleton requires at least python 3.9 and OpenGL 4.6, and runs on Windows and Linux.

+If you enjoy the repository, please give my repo a star ⭐ ⬆️.

 ## Screenshot
 ![screenshot](./screenshot/cube.png)
 ![screenshot](./screenshot/tessellation.png)